Gothic A1

 Are some forms of beverage alcohol ‘safer’ than others?

-When consuming any type of alcohol, it is important to understand the definition of a standard drink and how much alcohol is in each beverage consumed.
 Use the Calculator to find out!
 Additional tools on responsible consumption can be found at https://www.responsibility.org/drink-responsibly/.

 Is it true that distilled spirits are ‘harder’ than beer or wine?